And useful for other assignments too!

 A Few Frequently Asked Questions

-Is it just for midwives?
-Nope.
-It’s true that more of the examples come from midwifery than any other discipline, because I have worked with more people studying midwifery than any other field, but I have also supported and supervised people undertaking research in areas as wide-ranging as medicine, engineering, women’s studies, statistics, philosophy, education, nursing, travel and tourism, psychology, science, anthropology, information studies and epidemiology, and (with permission, of course) I’ve shared a few examples from some of their experiences too.
+No. There are lots of midwifery examples, because that’s my field.
+But I have also supported and supervised people undertaking research in other areas.
+These are as wide-ranging as medicine, engineering, women’s studies, statistics, philosophy, education, nursing, travel and tourism, psychology, science, anthropology, information studies and epidemiology.
+And (with permission, of course) I’ve shared a few examples from some of their experiences too.

-Actually, although that is the main focus, a lot of the tips relate to study skills, writing, thinking about questions, working with tutors and other elements of academic work that may be just as useful earlier or later in your academic career, so if you’re a pre-dissertation student (or are thinking of becoming a student, or have been a student and are writing up research in a different way now.
-Also, I’m aware that a lot of people these days undertake undergraduate projects or extended literature reviews rather than traditional dissertations.
-I’ve covered that too!
+Actually, although that is the main focus, a lot of the tips relate to study skills, writing, thinking about questions, working with tutors and other elements of academic work.
+And that may be just as useful earlier or later in your academic career.
+So it’s useful if you’re a pre-dissertation student or are thinking of becoming a student.
+Or if you have been a student and are writing up research in a different way now.
+Also, I’m aware that a lot of people undertake undergraduate projects or extended literature reviews rather than traditional dissertations.
+I’ve covered that too.